Ningreka/EV-Eye/README.md

 ```

 #### DoD in gaze tracking
 The following code shows how to obtain frame&event-based pupil tracking results for 48 participants.
+The results will be saved by default in `./EV_Eye_dataset/processed_data/Frame_event_pupil_track_result`.
+You can also find the results that we getted before in that folder.
 ```
 ./matlab_processed/frame_event_pupil_track.m
 ```
-A corresponding visualization demo , the results will by default be saved in  `./EV_Eye_dataset/processed_data/Frame_event_pupil_track_result`.
-You can also find the results that we getted before in that folder.
+A corresponding visualization demo ,
 ```
 ./matlab_processed/frame_event_pupil_track_plot.m
 ```